dbayardAWS/intro-data-lake/lab1/README.md

 # LAB 1 - Working with the Data Lake
-In this lab you will launch a new Redshift Cluster, setup connectivity and configure a JDBC Client tool.
+In this lab you will launch a new Redshift Cluster, setup connectivity and configure a JDBC Client tool..

 ![screenshot](images/Console.png)